‘Āina Mauna Christmas Tree Demonstration Project

 Hilo, HI 96720

 The ‘Āina Mauna Christmas Tree Demonstration Project involves importing and propagating seed and outplanting Douglas fir seedlings on Department of Hawaiian Homes Lands (DHHL) land in Humu‘ula/Pi‘ihonua on Hawai‘i Island.
 Our goal is to show that Douglas fir is suitable for Hawai‘i production and to establish protocols to grow top quality trees that can compete with imported trees in our local markets.
-We encourage anyone interested in the growing Christmas trees to attend this Christmas Tree Planting Workshop.

 - Aloha &Welcome: Peter D. Simmons, Hawai‘i Forest Industry Association (HFIA) Director